spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * Permissions

-  The following permissions are required for the account used to install the platform :
+  The following permissions are required for the account used to install the platform:

  | vSphere Object | Privileges |
 | --- | --- |